 - to co-operate with the Regional Council, Government Departments and other concerned groups or individuals, in matters to the benefit of the environment e.g. the need for National Parks and Environmental Parks on Bribie Island

 - to raise funds by means of subscriptions, donations, stalls, raffles etc. and to administer these funds for furthering the objects of the Association

 - to make such action or perform such functions for the benefit, or for the preservation, of the environment.

 Members are encouraged to have a commitment to work towards pursuing these objectives.
 Where considered appropriate, BIEPA will exercise its democratic right to express opinions about any action or proposal that appears detrimental to this environment.
 These opinions may be in the form of submissions in response to public documents, assessment of Environmental Impact Statements or direct letters of protest to governing bodies at the local, state or federal level.

 For more information, see our constitution – you need Adobe Acrobat Reader to read this file (size:10Mb)

 The general control and management of the affairs, property and funds of the Association is entrusted to the Management Committee of the Association appointed by the membership.
 This consists of a President, two Vice-Presidents, Secretary and Treasurer and a number of other members determined by the membership.

 General meetings are held each month from January to November on the fourth Monday of the month at 7:00pm, in the ANZAC Room at the Bribie Island RSL Citizens & Memorial Club, 99 Toorbul Street, Bongaree.

 A guest speaker is invited at most meetings to address the Association on some topic of environmental interest.

-Members receive a copy of the BIEPA NEWS each month (January to November) containing details of speakers and topics, information from the Management Committee, forthcoming events, reports from various interest groups within BIEPA and notes and announcements about the activities of other environmental associations.
+Members receive a copy of the BIEPA NEWS periodically, containing details of speakers and topics, information from the Management Committee, forthcoming events, reports from various interest groups within BIEPA and notes and announcements about the activities of other environmental associations.